muritane/coordination-architecture/epistemic_hygiene.md

 Epistemic hygiene reduces the load placed on:

-* trust,
+- trust,
-* legitimacy,
+- legitimacy,
-* authority.
+- authority.

 When structure is visible:

-* trust becomes optional rather than mandatory,
+- trust becomes optional rather than mandatory,
-* authority is grounded rather than mystical,
+- authority is grounded rather than mystical,
-* legitimacy is stabilized through predictability.
+- legitimacy stabilizes through predictability rather than persuasion.

-This does not eliminate social coordination.
+Social coordination remains.
-It **makes it less fragile**.
+It becomes **less fragile**.

 ---